calimero-network/core/crates/context/README.md

 ## Encryption

 As of the time of writing, all messages are sent in plaintext.
 But we're currently working on encrypting all messages using distinct, yet, deterministic keys by employing the double-ratchet algorithm, which provides forward secrecy, and post-compromise security.
 We'll revise this document once this, among other features, is implemented.

-## Application Upgrade

-This is not implemented at this time.

 ## Context Deletion